arrestle/pythonguis/readme.md

 ## [PythonGUIs](https://www.pythonguis.com) Want to create GUI applications with Python?

+### Steps to install development environment
+1. Install the qt framework from [Qt Software Downloads](https://www.qt.io/download-dev)
+2. Install [pyenv](https://github.com/pyenv/pyenv) so you can more easily switch versions of Python when needed.
+3. Use pyenv to install Python 3.12.0 (3.13 is newer but doesn't support rtmidi yet)
+4. Use python to install the other prerequisites using `pip install pyside6`, etc...
+5. Install VS Code from [Download](https://code.visualstudio.com/download) for your system.
+It's a large IDE with a lot of functionality, but well supported.

+### Investigation into QT using PySide6.

 * app-1.py represents [Creating your first app with PySide6](https://www.pythonguis.com/tutorials/pyside6-creating-your-first-window/)
 * app-2.py represents [PySide6 Signals, Slots & Events](https://www.pythonguis.com/tutorials/pyside6-signals-slots-events/) Button signals.